tdv/redis-cpp/README.md

+# This is a backport in c++11 of redis-cpp in c++17
+Switch to master branch in order to use main version in c++17, but if you need to use c++11, read below and use that.
+There are all examples have adapted to c++11.

 # redis-cpp - lightweight C++ client library for Redis
 redis-cpp is a library in C++17 for executing Redis [commands](https://redis.io/commands) with support of the pipelines and publish / subscribe pattern.
 Moreover, you can extend the library by your own stream implementation to communicate with Redis.
 Alse, you can use it like RESP serializer (pure core).
 You can know only a couple functions to start to work with Rides through the library.